MileHacker Logo

 Beyond vodka, explore local craft beers, fruit wines, and traditional non-alcoholic drinks like Kompot (fruit punch).

-Visit local taverns for regional beer selections.
+Visit local drinking establishments for regional beer selections.

 Culinary Travel Tip